Favored Medicare Supplement Plans in Arkansas

 Either way, some coverage is better than none.

-Medicare Prescription Drug Plans (PDP)
+Medicare Prescription Drug Plans in Arkansas

 For example, Tom has ten Medications and chooses the cheapest premium plan.
 Well, Tom doesn’t realize he takes four brand name meds, and one isn’t on the formulary.